Does niacinamide cause a flush?

 Yes.
 As I just mentioned above, niacin and niacinamide work on different circulatory systems and have their own unique benefits, making it important to take both.
 This is why I insisted on including both forms of B3 when I was designing my own multivitamin formula.

 The same university that conducted the mice research study—the University of California at Irvine—started a trial in January 2008 to determine whether niacinamide is safe and effective in the treatment of Alzheimer’s disease in humans.
-The trial still is enrolling participants and is scheduled to finish in January of 2010.
-For now, I haven’t heard about any published preliminary results from that study, but I’ll be keeping my ear to the ground for any news, and you’ll be the first to hear about it.
+As of now, I haven’t heard about any published preliminary results from that study.

 I have written repeatedly about the many benefits of curcumin—the compound responsible for turmeric’s yellowish-orange color and distinctive smell—including its protective effects against Alzheimer’s.
 Although Alzheimer’s remains one of the more baffling diseases facing modern medicine, one theory is that this condition is caused by inflammation in the brain.
 Curcumin has anti-inflammatory properties shown to be beneficial in preventing Alzheimer’s, and it certainly couldn’t hurt to take it along with niacinamide for potentially even more protection.
 However, there has not been any research linking curcumin with the treatment of Alzheimer’s, unlike the study of niacinamide, which showed beneficial effects in treating mice that already had Alzheimer’s.